Rachel rappels in Dragonfly Canyon.

 Technical Canyoneering

-Dragonfly Canyon is one of the better canyoneering routes in Arches National Park.
+Dragonfly Canyon is one of the best canyoneering routes in Arches National Park.
 The route visits a beautiful canyon that is hidden from the average tourist.
 The route is beginner friendly with competent leadership.

 Circle of Friends: